 Who knows?
 Maybe you’ll head home with a little of that real farm dirt under your fingernails, too.

-For the Klesick Family Farm,
+For Klesick Farms,

 Just received my second box and couldn't be happier.
 Outstanding produce and quality, convenient delivery, and wonderful and personal customer service.
 In two weeks, I have felt more valued as a customer than at any grocery store I've ever shopped at.
 Thank you!